 - Be natural.
 Facebook is, for the most part, a fun and relaxed platform, so write in spoken language.
 Always consider your audience, but don’t take yourself too seriously and don’t be too formal.

-- Be visual as visual content like images and videos are more engaging: Videos > Photos > Status Updates > Links.
+- Be visual as visual content like images and videos are more engaging and get more reach: Photos > Videos > Status Updates > Links.

 - Keep it short.
 The longer the length of the wall post, the less engaging the wall post is.
 Posts of 80 characters or less are the most engaging.
 Learn to edit yourself and keep your posts all short and simple!